Experiential Learning at Wellesley

 • Wintersession Biochemistry Research Week (1 unit)

-• Social Science Summer Research Program (2 unit)
+• Social Science Summer Research Program (2 units)

-• Ronald E. McNair Post-Baccalaureate Achievement Program (2 unit)
+• Ronald E. McNair Post-Baccalaureate Achievement Program (2 units)

 Fellowships

-• Knapp Fellows Program in Social Sciences (1 unit per semester)
+• Knapp Fellows Program in Social Sciences (1–2 units)

 Student Employment